vsrinivas/fuchsia/docs/getting_started.md

 is capable of including a second bootfs image which is provided by QEMU or the bootloader as a ramdisk image.

-To create such a bootfs image, use the mkbootfs tool that's generated as part of the build.
+To create such a bootfs image, use the zbi tool that's generated as part of the build.
 It can assemble a bootfs image for either source directories (in which case every file in the specified directory and its subdirectories are included) or via a manifest file which specifies on a file-by-file basis which files to include.

 ```
-$BUILDDIR/tools/mkbootfs -o extra.bootfs @/path/to/directory
+$BUILDDIR/tools/zbi -o extra.bootfs @/path/to/directory

 echo "issue.txt=/etc/issue" > manifest
 echo "etc/hosts=/etc/hosts" >> manifest
-$BUILDDIR/tools/mkbootfs -o extra.bootfs manifest
+$BUILDDIR/tools/zbi -o extra.bootfs manifest
 ```

 On the booted Zircon system, the files in the bootfs will appear under /boot, so